-The technical papers featured on this page are designed specifically to help researchers quickly start working with Windows Azure.
-These papers cover a range of topics including Windows Azure virtual machines (Linux and Windows), storage, websites, big data, HPC, Microsoft business intelligence tools, and other open source and Microsoft tools—all from a technical computing user’s perspective.
+The technical papers featured on this page are designed specifically to help researchers quickly start working with Microsoft Azure.
+These papers cover a range of topics including Microsoft Azure virtual machines (Linux and Windows), storage, websites, big data, HPC, Microsoft business intelligence tools, and other open source and Microsoft tools—all from a technical computing user’s perspective.

 The information in these papers can be used by Windows, Linux, and Mac users.
-If you have attended the Windows Azure for Research training, have received an award through the RFP program, or are just curious about Windows Azure, we believe you will find this content useful.
+If you have attended the Microsoft Azure for Research training, have received an award through the RFP program, or are just curious about Microsoft Azure, we believe you will find this content useful.